Pineapple Mint Lassi Recipe | Cooling and filling Pineapple and Mint Smoothie with Indian Chaat Masala flavour

 - Sugar/Sweetener as required

 - Chilled Water as per required consistency of Lassi

 - In a blender, add yogurt, pineapple pieces, mint leaves.
 Add sugar if using.

 Do try this variation of Lassi and you will absolutely love it.
 Make it apart of your summer brunch / barbeque parties.

-Thanks for stopping by!!
+Thanks for stopping by, keep coming back!!